UberGallery/UberGallery/README.md

 Install with Git
 ----------------
-ssh into the your server and run the following commands:
+ssh into the your server and clone the UberGallery repository:

     git clone git://github.com/UberGallery/UberGallery.git /path/to/gallery-directory

+Copy `resources/galleryConfig.ini-sample` to `resources/galleryConfig.ini` and modify the settings

     cp /path/to/gallery-directory/resource/galleryConfig.ini-sample /path/to/gallery-directory/resources/galleryConfig.ini`

-Edit `galleryConfig.ini` to configure your gallery.
+    nano `/path/to/gallery-directory/resources/galleryConfig.ini`

 Upload images to the `gallery-images/` folder within your gallery directory.